 - Sheridan is the only community college to have a commodities trading classroom.

-- NWCCD partners with regional colleges and universities, including the University of Wyoming, to help students transfer to pursue Bachelor’s degrees.
+- Sheridan College partners with regional colleges and universities, including the University of Wyoming, to help students transfer to pursue bachelor’s degrees.

 As an Agriculture student, you will learn in one of the leading agriculture education facilities in the region, the Mars Agricultural Center at Sheridan College.